Onward Ticket for UK Family Visa

 Family Visa Reality Check: Tickets Are Not The Star

 You want clarity before you spend a rupee on flights.
 Good.
 Let’s put tickets in their proper place for UK Family Visas from India and show you what actually drives an approval.
 Need a flexible placeholder while you wait?
-Book a dummy ticket you can update anytime.
+Use a clean onward-ticket plan only as supporting timing evidence, not as the center of the UK family-visa case.

 What UKVI Cares About First, Every Time